 The Land of Sky CEDS was developed to address regional priorities and needs.
 It also addresses NC Tomorrow's goals, tactics and strategies since the statewide plan was developed from priorities also identified at the regional level.
 Additional focus on the statewide strategies at the regional level leads to a stronger, more economically resilient region and state.
 Evaluating consistent performance metrics at the local and regional levels can eventually be elevated to a state-wide analysis of economic development.
-NC Tomorrow metrics are marked with an asterisk ().
+NC Tomorrow metrics are marked with an asterisk (\).

-The CEDS Strategy Committee reviewed the GroWNC regional plan and past CEDS documents to develop the following four goals for this CEDS.
+The CEDS Strategy Committee reviewed the GroWNC Regional Plan, past CEDS documents, and SWOT Analysis results to develop the following four goals for this CEDS.
 The goals are numbered for ease of comparison and are not based on priority.

-Promote adaptive economic development that encourages entrepreneurship, supports existing businesses, and attracts new employers.
+Goal 1: Promote adaptive economic development that encourages entrepreneurship, supports existing businesses, and attracts new employers.

-Create and maintain appropriate physical infrastructure, including affordable housing, needed to support economic development opportunities in each county.
+Goal 2: Create and maintain appropriate physical infrastructure, including affordable housing, needed to support economic development opportunities in each county.

-Support an economic development approach that fosters a diversified economy built on the region's priorities, unique assets, competitive advantages, and local initiatives.
+Goal 3: Support an economic development approach that fosters a diversified economy built on the region's priorities, unique assets, competitive advantages, and local initiatives.

-Create a region where individuals have the opportunity to improve their employment status through educational opportunities and affordable access to timely and relevant skills training, job placement assistance and quality childcare.
+Goal 4: Create a region where individuals have the opportunity to improve their employment status through educational opportunities and affordable access to timely and relevant skills training, job placement assistance and quality childcare.